kyle-annen/kyle-annen.github.io.old/_posts/2017-06-27-self-guided-learning-a-retrospective.markdown

 # End of a Long Road, Base of the Mountain
 After years of self directed learning, and some aimless wandering, I am pleased to start the next steps of my programming journey with [8th Light][8thlight] as a Resident Apprentice.
 It took roughly 4,000 hours of independent programming, and hopefully some can benefit from my experience.

-After so much meandering I can clearly see the path forward, and it is a mountain I'll climb for the rest of my life.
+After so much meandering I am pleased to have mentors to guide me on my journey, and it is a mountain I'll climb for the rest of my life.

 While there is no one path, I will share my thoughts on how I would have proceeded knowing what I know now.